brettshumaker/Staff-List-Plugin/readme.txt

 == Changelog ==

+= 1.15 =
+* UPDATED: Added Facebook and Twitter fields for Staff Members
+* UPDATED: Added support for WYSIWYG editor for Staff Bio.
+* UPDATED: Added support for shortcodes within Staff Loop Template and/or Staff Bio field.
+* UPDATED: Removed HTML comments that caused some themes to add an extra <p> tag.
+* BUGFIX: Added post-thumbnail support for 'staff-member' custom post type.
+Themes that only added post-thumbnail support for 'posts' weren't able to save featured images.
+* BUGFIX: Fixed a rare bug that caused an error on some hosting setups ("Can't Resolve Host" error).

+= 1.14 =
+* UPDATED: Now I check to make sure the theme supports post thumbnails and display a warning message on the Add/Edit screen
+* UPDATED: Minor CSS fix for admin screens

 = 1.13 =
 * NOTE: If you like using my plugin and want to make sure I can still devote some time to updating it with new features, why not head over to [my website](http://brettshumaker.com) and make a donation?
 I'd really appreciate it!!
 * FEATURE: Users now have the option to write their custom CSS to an external file (on by default).
 This allows Multisite users to write their custom styles inline.
 * UPDATED: You can now use either the group name (i.e. "My Cool Group") OR the group slug (i.e. "my-cool-group") in the Simple Staff List shortcode.
-* UPDATED: Passing an empty or non-existent group name no longer results in returning all staff members.
+* UPDATED: Passing an empty or non-existent group name no longer results in returning all staff members
 * BUGFIX: Fixed bug where the Staff Loop Template and the Staff Page CSS boxes were blank on initial install...for real this time, guys.

 = 1.12 =